whereq/python-kids/docs/talk-doc.md

 [Aria]: Henlo sorry, Hello!!!!
 Is it just me or does leo(the Constellation) look like a clothes hanger?

-[Maggie]: It,s not a cloths hanger, that was just a trial test, we still have to perfect it.
+[Maggie]: It's not a cloths hanger, that was just a trial test, we still have to perfect it.
 Also, I will be gone for a week since I have camp, maybe we could start our project August 12?
 Could we have a meeting time?
 We could have a zoom meeting to discuss, what time will be best for you?